 My Eating Therapy practice is solely dedicated to providing specialist help and support to those suffering with any kind of eating disorder or problem, or to their carers (anyone aged 14 years and over).
-With previous personal experience, both as a sufferer and as a carer, I am also a fully trained Integrative counsellor, a Master Practitioner in Eating Disorders and a Certified Practitioner in EFT (Emotional Freedom Technique).
+With previous personal experience, both as a sufferer and as a carer, I am also a fully trained Integrative counsellor and a Master Practitioner in Eating Disorders.
 Whether your struggles are with anorexia nervosa, bulimia nervosa, binge eating disorder, obesity, disordered eating, or any of the many other related food and weight issues, I want to help you to understand what lies beneath your own unique eating puzzle and to enable you to realise that your personal battle does not have to stay the same as it is now.

 I see clients at my Consulting Room in central Chichester.